-There are a lot of ways to achieve weight-loss, but the below tips are the 3 things that I have found to be the most effective way to maintain that weight loss.
-These are things I have learnt through a combination of an excessive amount of interpreting research papers, combined with seeing countless clients in practice on a day-to-day basis.
+There are a lot of ways to achieve weight-loss, but the below tips are 3 things that I have found to be an effective way to maintain that weight loss.
+These are things I have learnt through a combination of an excessive amount of time interpreting research papers, combined with seeing countless clients in practice on a day-to-day basis.

 1) Eat more vegetables.
-The vast majority of people don’t eat nearly enough vegetables for general health purposes anyway.
-The key reason I recommend this though is for appetite purposes.
+The vast majority of people don’t eat nearly enough vegetables for general health purposes anyway, but the key reason I recommend this though is for appetite purposes.
 If you eat more vegetables, you will be filling yourself up with a lot of low-calorie foods.

 Yo-yo dieting is a massive issue and one of the main contributors is partly related to the fact that people underconsume protein (in comparison to what would be optimal for body composition – which can be higher than most people think) + don’t do much resistance training and lose a significant amount of muscle on the way down and gain a less favourable ratio of fat/muscle on the way back up.

 3) Drink more water.
 Not because it “speeds up the metabolism” but because it fills you up.
 If you drink a large glass of water before each meal, you are likely to consume fewer calories.
 For some reason, according to studies on this, people don’t “catch-up” on these calories at other times of the day.
 From studies I have seen, it can lead to ~200kcal less per day, which is going to lead to wayyyy better results than any fat burner supplement or magic pill that you are looking for.

 At the end of the day, if you are not losing weight then by definition you are not in a calorie deficit.
 That isn’t to say that everybody should have a goal of being in a calorie deficit, but if that is the goal, these three things will make it way easier to stick to the calorie deficit.